MarioGuCBMR/MR_Physical_Activity_BMI/README.md

 BFP GWAS summary statistics from Elsworth et al 2018 can be found here: (https://gwas.mrcieu.ac.uk/datasets/ukb-b-8909/)

+**All code in this github relies on having the raw data from these sources in the RAW_DATA folder**

 ## Running CAUSE:

 The analysis for this publication started in 03/2020 and, thus, we used the first version of CAUSE, which the authors used to publish in Nature Communication: (link.)
 Thus, to reproduce our results you should have the versions of the following packages installed: